 Walter Murch, the video editor of films like The Conversation, American Graffiti, Julia, Apocalypse Now, The Godfather (parts II and III), writes the best book on film editing.
 Since he is a professional, it is also the most straightforward book on the subject.
 In The blink of an eye is not about the technical settings of particular software; it focuses on the video editor’s psychology.
 Walter Murch starts by asking the simple question with the complicated answer – Why do cuts work?
 And from that starting point, you will learn all the aesthetics and practical concerns when cutting a film.

 This book is a must-read for anyone who wants to participate in the filmmaking industry, especially directors.
 Sidney Lumet is one of America’s most known directors with films such as 12 Angry Men, Dog Day Afternoon, Network( which you can learn a lot about filmmaking just from watching them), and much more.
-This book is a beautiful summary of everything that makes Lumet’s films awesome.
+Making Movies is a beautiful summary of everything that makes Lumet’s films awesome.
 He mixes film theories with practical filmmaking.
 He does that in a very easy to read style- not too technical.

-The book is a very practical and technical guide book that is well-written and full of great tips and techniques about every step in developing a film.
+The Filmmaker’s Handbook is a very practical and technical guide book that is well-written and full of great tips and techniques about every step in developing a film.
 If you are making short films for a while, you’ll be amazed at how much you will learn from this book.
 This book will help you become a more professional filmmaker.
 It deals with shooting with DSLRs, video, film, and digital cinema cameras.
 It has a large section about lenses, lighting, sound recording, editing, and mixing.
 It also has a section about understanding formats, founding funding for your movie, distribution, and much more.

 This book is recommended for anyone that wants to work in the business of storytelling.
 Every film school uses Poetics to teach correct scriptwriting since everything you watch, read, or listen to in western society is influenced by this work.
 In the book, Aristotle examines the dramatic elements of plot, character, language, plot structure, and more by analyzing Aeschylus, Sophocles, and Euripides’ plays.
 This is not a definitive guide, but I recommend reading it.
 Once you start reading it, you will find it to be an essential read for anyone interested in understanding western storytelling.